ibm-cloud-docs/codeengine/cmd_defs.md

 :   Add the contents of a configmap to the file system of your application container by providing a mount directory and the name of a configmap, with the format `MOUNT_DIRECTORY=CONFIGMAP_NAME`.
 Each mounted configmap must use a unique mount directory.
 For each key-value pair in the configmap, a file is added to the specified mount directory where the filename is the key and the contents of the file is the value of the key-value pair.
 Specify one mount configuration per `--mount-configmap` option; for example, `--mount-configmap /etc/config-a=config-a --mount-configmap /etc/config-b=config-b`.
 This value is *optional*.

 `--mount-data-store`, `--mount-ds`
 :   Mount a persistent data store.
-The format is MOUNT_DIRECTORY=STORAGE_NAME:[SUBPATH].
+The format is MOUNT_DIRECTORY=STORAGE_NAME[:SUBPATH].
 The SUBPATH is optional.
 This option can be specified multiple times.
 This value is *optional*.

 `--mount-secret`, `--mount-sec`
 :   Add the contents of a secret to the file system of your application container by providing a mount directory and the name of a secret, with the format `MOUNT_DIRECTORY=SECRET_NAME`.
 Each mounted secret must use a unique mount directory.
 For each key-value pair in the secret, a file is added to the specified mount directory where the filename is the key and the contents of the file is the value of the key-value pair.
 Specify one mount configuration per `--mount-secret` option; for example, `--mount-secret /etc/secret-a=secret--a --mount-secret /etc/secret-b=secret-b`.
 This value is *optional*.